The effect of local magnetic moments on spectral properties and resistivity near the interaction- and doping induced Mott transitions: Results

-At the same time, for $n<0.95$ the maximum of the local charge compressibility shifts to much lower temperature $T_{c,{\rm max}}\sim 0.1$ deep inside the SCR regime, and the local minimum of compressibility is not observed.
-Physically, this appears due to sufficiently large number of free coherent charge carriers.
-Accordingly, these carriers substantially contribute to the local charge compressibility, changing its temperature dependence, which can be interpreted as the delocalization of hole motion.
-Nevertheless, the local magnetic moments persist (although in screened regime) even in this case, which can be seen from the above discussed temperature dependencies of static local spin susceptibility, as well as from the frequency dependencies of the dynamic local spin susceptibilities $\chi_s(\omega)$.
-The dynamic susceptibilities show a sharp peak at $\omega=0$ of the width $\Delta \omega\sim 0.1$ (not shown), which is chracteristic for the presence of LMM \cite{OurFe1, OurFeGamma}.
 As mentioned above, at low temperatures almost linear temperature dependence of the quasiparticle damping and resistivity occurs, which is reminiscent of the marginal Fermi liquid of Ref. \cite{Varma}.
-In our case this state occurs due to the non-Fermi liquid behavior of itinerant degrees of freedom in the presence of screened local magnetic moments.
-It can be explained by competition of two effects: increase of the coherence of quasiparticles due to the presence of sufficient number of charge carriers and their decoherence due to interaction with local magnetic moments.
+We can therefore interpret this state as occurring due to competition of two effects: increase of the coherence of quasiparticles due to the presence of sufficient number of charge carriers and their decoherence due to interaction with local magnetic moments.
 We note that similar linear temperature dependence of resistivity was previously obtained in the doped Kondo lattice model \cite{Lavagna} and compactified version of the single-impurity Anderson model \cite{CompAnd}.